Dirty Dozen (bicycle competition): Route

-The original Dirty Dozen route included 12 climbs, and there have been as many as 15, but since 1988 the race has typically featured the same baker's dozen of 13 hills.
-The course begins at the Bud Harris Cycling Track in Highland Park and finishes at the top of Tesla Street in Hazelwood, crossing 87 intersections in the city and nearby suburbs.
-2016's version substituted Lawrenceville's Christopher Street for a seasonally closed Berryhill Rd.
+The original Dirty Dozen route included 12 climbs, and there have been as many as 15, but since 1988 the race has typically featured a baker's dozen of 13 hills.
+Changes to the historical route in recent years include a new first hill (57th St./Christopher in the Lawrenceville neighborhood) and a new second hill (Kendall, also in Lawrenceville), with the race no longer using Rialto St. Due to construction and other factors, the exact mix of hills will differ from year to year, as will the route (neutralized pace) between hills.
+The course begins at the Rhododendron Shelter in Highland Park and finishes at the top of Tesla Street in Hazelwood, crossing approximately 87 intersections in the city and nearby suburbs.
+The race includes several rest stops where riders re-fuel during the long event, including stops generously hosted by Pittsburgh's local neighborhood associations.